 HCA Healthcare has adopted the Donna Wright Model for Ongoing Competency Assessment to ensure the identification, selection, validation and evaluation of competencies is consistent and standardized throughout the enterprise.
 This model is an effective, efficient and meaningful approach to competency assessment.
 It is designed to ensure colleagues have the knowledge, skills and attitude or behavior required to meet essential components of the job today and in the future.
 The model reflects the dynamic nature of the job and is an outcome-focused, accountability-based approach.

 In addition to rolling out the Donna Wright model, the Competency-Based Staged Orientation (CBSO) program formulates initial competencies for each inpatient specialty across the enterprise.
 Adaptation of the model occurs in other healthcare specialties when requested through the Competency Steering Committee.
-In 2021, each HCA Healthcare division implemented the CBSO program across all acute and critical specialties.
+Each HCA Healthcare division implemented the CBSO program across all acute and critical specialties.

 As a complement to the CBSO program and in an effort to further the competency model management work, the implementation of Jane is underway.
 Jane is the world’s first clinical competency system using artificial intelligence (AI).
 This smart solution created by HealthStream is harnessing the power of AI to create a system designed to measure competency across the knowledge and clinical judgement domains.
 This powerfully intelligent tool seamlessly incorporates knowledge assessments, AI critical thinking assessments and a comprehensive continuing education library to allow for the identification and mitigation of organizational risk in minutes.